Expression Acceleration: Seamless Parallelization of Typed High-Level Languages: Introduction

 Parallel computing on GPUs has been tremendously successful in many areas, including 3D graphical rendering, machine learning, and blockchains.
 However, efficient implementations on general-purpose GPUs require deep knowledge of low-level languages and frameworks, such as CUDA and OpenCL.
 Moreover, modern software systems are often developed in high-level languages, with closures, garbage collection, and user-defined recursive data types.
 Parallelizing subsets of such systems---if even possible---is typically very time-consuming.
 In particular, parts of the code need to be manually translated to low-level GPU code, including interactions between the low-level parallel code and the high-level program and low-level data marshaling.

 There are many approaches to solving this semantic gap between low-level GPU implementations and high-level languages.
-For instance, there are specialized high-level languages and libraries enabling efficient compilation of high-level parallel constructs~\cite{henriksen2017futhark,bergstra2010theano,hagedorn2020achieving,steuwer2017lift}.
-Other work focuses on a domain-specific language (DSL) approach to achieve efficiency~\cite{leissa2018anydsl,kelley2013halide,sujeeth2014delite,svensson2008obsidian,chakravarty2011accelerating}.
+For instance, specialized high-level languages and libraries enable efficient compilation of high-level parallel constructs~\cite{leissa2018anydsl,henriksen2017futhark,team2016theano,hagedorn2020achieving,steuwer2017lift}.
+Other works use a domain-specific language approach to achieve efficiency~\cite{kelley2013halide,sujeeth2014delite,svensson2008obsidian,chakravarty2011accelerating}.
 Such approaches typically emphasize efficient compilation of \emph{the whole} domain-specific language or library, and not the interaction with other high-level languages.
-On the other hand, for more machine-oriented languages, such as C and C++, there are several approaches where code parts can be marked to be executed on either CPUs or on GPUs~\cite{openacc,openmp}.
-However, fewer attempts have been made to \emph{partially} annotate high-level languages and to automatically accelerate existing sequential code.
+On the other hand, for more machine-oriented languages, such as C and C++, there are approaches where code parts can be marked to be executed on either CPUs or on GPUs~\cite{openacc,openmp}.
+Fewer attempts have been made to \emph{partially} annotate high-level languages to accelerate existing sequential code automatically.

-In contrast to previous work on imperative, dynamically-typed languages~\cite{lam2015numba,catanzaro2011copperhead}, where explicit functions are marked as being executed on the GPU, our approach introduces the concept of \emph{expression acceleration} in a statically-typed language setting.
+In contrast to previous work on imperative, dynamically-typed languages~\cite{lam2015numba,catanzaro2011copperhead,tillet2019triton,zhou2024appy,frostig2018compiling}, where functions are explicitly marked as being executed on the GPU, we introduce a compiler implementing the concept of \emph{expression acceleration} in a statically typed language setting.
 Specifically, the key idea is that any expression within a high-level language can be marked as accelerated.
-The compiler automatically resolves all the dependencies of accelerated expressions and inserts marshaling code automatically, thus making the acceleration seamless to the end-user.
-We show that such a high-level approach is appealing for its simplicity, but that it also leads to the following specific technical challenges. (i) How can all code dependencies be extracted and compiled efficiently, such that code duplications are avoided and that the accelerated code interacts with the high-level language seamlessly? (ii) How can the compiler guarantee that only valid programs can be accelerated and that invalid programs are rejected with relevant error messages? (iii) How can we enable different programming styles for the accelerated code, including imperative and functional styles, so that the end user can easily use different compiler backends?
+The compiler validates that the expression is supported and automatically resolves dependencies of accelerated expressions and inserts marshaling code, thus making the acceleration seamless to the end-user.